Probate Value

 The Classic Cars Valuation Process

-The valuer conducts a physical inspection of the vehicle, assessing bodywork condition, paint quality, interior trim, engine bay, underside, and boot.
-Matching numbers — confirming that the engine, gearbox, and body shell are original to the vehicle — are verified where possible using chassis plates, stamped numbers, and Heritage Trust certificates or equivalent documentation.
+The valuer conducts a physical inspection of the vehicle, assessing bodywork condition, paint quality and originality, interior trim, engine bay, underside, and boot.
+For classic British marques such as Jaguar, MG, Triumph, and Austin-Healey, particular attention is paid to common corrosion areas, panel fit, and the quality of any structural repairs.
+Matching numbers — confirming that the engine, gearbox, and body shell are original to the vehicle — are verified where possible using chassis plates, stamped numbers, and British Motor Industry Heritage Trust (BMIHT) certificates or equivalent documentation from marque-specific registries.

 How Much Does a Classic Cars Valuation Cost?